MS in Sport Coaching, Leadership, and Administration

 If you are undecided and need more advice on which pathway is best for you, please contact the program coordinator, Dr. Andy Driska.

 Is financial aid available for students in the master’s degree program?

-Federal financial aid is typically available for students who meet requirements (contact the MSU Office of Financial Aid for more information).
-As of October 2017, students needed to be enrolled in a minimum of 6 credit-hours to be eligible for graduate financial aid.
-This may be difficult to arrange given the timing of our course offerings, so please speak to the program coordinator if that presents an issue for you.
+Yes.
+In most cases, federal financial aid is typically available for students who meet requirements (contact the MSU Office of Financial Aid for more information).
+As of October 2017, students needed to be enrolled in a minimum of 5 credit-hours to be eligible for graduate financial aid.
+Our standard 20-month program plan (5 consecutive semesters) will ensure that you meet this credit-hour requirement.

 Are there any required undergraduate courses for admission?

 No. We have had students that have performed well with undergraduate degrees in journalism, communications, business, education, and English (to give a few examples).
 These students have been successful in our courses by their deliberate efforts to reserve time and put in the effort to complete their course learning activities.
 Typically, the biggest adjustment for some students has been with academic and scientific writing required in our courses, but many students have shown marked improvements in their writing skills while part of the program.

 How much instruction is delivered online vs. face-to-face?